Read this list to learn French accent names, punctuation marks and French special characters.

 un trait d’union ou tiret du 6 (in reference to the keyboard key on a French keyboard) - hyphen

-French Special characters
+French special characters

 - €